Writing (WR)

 Introduces scholarship resources and the application process.
 Examines and applies the concept of 'telling the story of me,' and drafting, revising, and editing a complete scholarship application essay.

-Introduces American Psychological Association (APA) style and documentation, including document format, in-text citation, and references page.
+Introduces American Psychological Association (APA) style and documentation, including document format, in-text citation, and References page.
 Includes style and documentation for narrative and academic papers.
 Students will work with provided sources.
 Recommended for pre-nursing and nursing students, allied health students, and STEM and social science students.

 Guides students through the discussion and practice of writing creatively in many genres and formats, primarily poetry, fiction, drama, and creative non-fiction in a workshop format.
 May also include screenwriting, digital story telling, film, and performance genres.